 We have entered into agreements with members of the Advisory Board pursuant to which each member is required to attend at least one meeting of the Advisory Board each quarter and to make themselves available for at least four hours per quarter (in addition to time spent attending meetings of the Advisory Board) to consult with our management, employees and advisors and to serve as our liaison with our current and prospective clients and strategic partners.
 As of the date hereof, we have issued to members of the Advisory Board options to purchase an aggregate of approximately 6,500 shares of common stock with a weighted average exercise price of \$0.125 per share, which are included within the options to purchase 247,393 shares of common stock outstanding as of the date hereof.
 Upon the consummation of this offering, we expect to issue to members of the Advisory Board options to purchase of common stock with an exercise price of \$0.01 and (ii) 30,000 shares of common stock with an exercise price of \$0.01 and (ii) 30,000 shares of common stock with an exercise price of \$5.50.
 These options will vest in annual installments over four years, with the first portion vesting on the first anniversary of the consummation of this offering.
-The foregoing options are included within the options to purchase 3,686,938 shares of common stock issuable to management in connection with this offering (of which 2,852,000 shares have been allocated as of the date hereof).
+The foregoing options are included within the 3,588,054 options issuable in connection with this offering, of which 2,812,000 shares have been granted as management options as of the date hereof and 40,000 shares will be granted as a charitable donation.